vmware-tanzu/tanzu-framework/pkg/v1/tkg/web/README.md

 ## Build

-Prerequisite - node modules have been install via `make ui-build` or `npm install` in '/tkg-cli/web' directory
+Prerequisite - node modules have been install via `make ui-build` or `npm ci` in '/tkg-cli/web' directory

 Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the '/dist' directory.

+## Tanzu UI API Library

+A standalone Angular library has been introduced which now includes all swagger auto-generated models and HTTP methods.
+The location of these models and HTTP methods have been moved from the Tanzu Kickstart UI Angular project into the `tanzu-ui-api-lib`.

+See [README.md](../web-libraries/tanzu-ui-api-lib/README.md) for information on modifying and building this library.

 ## Running unit tests